 The National Havurah Committee is seeking applicants who wish to be considered for the position of Liturgist-in-Residence at the 2020 Summer Institute, to be held July 27 – August 2 at the University of Hartford, Connecticut.

-The Liturgist-in-Residence offers a series of special programs open to the community related to creating liturgy or ritual.
-The Liturgist-in-Residence presents at least three independent workshops and also may lead or participate in innovative prayer experiences, an evening or Shabbat program, an activity specifically for kids or teens, or community programs.
-These programs are open to the entire community and are equivalent to teacher-level service (approximately 8 hours of programming throughout the week).
+The Liturgist-in-Residence will offer a series of special programs open to the community related to creating liturgy, liturgical poetry or new rituals.
+The Liturgist-in-Residence will present at least three independent workshops, and also may lead or participate in innovative prayer experiences, an evening or Shabbat program, an activity specifically for kids or teens, or community programs.
+These programs will be open to the entire community and will be equivalent to teacher-level service (approximately 8 hours of programming throughout the week).

 We especially welcome applications that share your process of creating new prayers, reinterpreting prayers, or designing new rituals through example.
 Please offer at least one session on “how you do what you do” so that others may learn from you.
 We are not looking for programs that teach traditional liturgical skills, nusach or service leading methods.
 While teaching, learning, singing, or matching original, or alternative melodies for prayers is appropriate, that should not be the sole focus of the Liturgist-in-Residence workshops and activities.

 The Liturgist-in-Residence receives one complimentary registration to attend at the NHC Summer Institute.
 If multiple individuals are on the same application and are chosen, they will share the tuition credit.
 There is no stipend with this position.

 Past NHC Liturgists in Residence include:

 ● 2018 – Linda Hirschhorn

 ● 2016 – Malkah Binah Klein and Aliza Arzt

 ● 2014 – Trisha Arlin

 ● 2013 – Adam Lavitt and Adina Allen